pamlane/streamsx.documentation/docs/beamrunner/beamrunner-2b-sas.md

 <br>To create a VCAP file for an existing Streaming Analytics service:

-1. Go to the folder where you installed the toolkit (`$STREAMS_RUNNER_HOME`) and copy the `template.vcap` file to a new file.
+1. Go to the directory where you installed the toolkit (`$STREAMS_RUNNER_HOME`) and copy the `template.vcap` file to a new file.
 Give the file a meaningful name and a file extension of `.vcap`.
 2. Copy the credentials of your Streaming Analytics service:
   1. On the Streaming Analytics service page, click **Service credentials**.
   2. If necessary, create a credential by clicking **New credential**.
 Use the default information and click **Add**.